pierrenico/riot-test/README.md

 ```

 ### 3. Signing (`/sign`)
-Generates an HMAC signature for a JSON payload.
+Generates an HMAC-SHA256 signature for a JSON payload.
+The signature is calculated based on a canonical representation of the JSON data, ensuring that the order of properties does not affect the result.

 **Request:**
 ```bash